couchbaselabs/node-ottoman/vuepress/guides/document.md

 await story._populate('*');
 ```

-Also, you can setup to autmatically populate child document references, by passing a second integer value to `_populate` function,
+Also, you can setup to automatically populate child document references, by passing a second integer value to `_populate` function,
-this value will tell to ottoman how deep you want to populate.
+this value will tell to Ottoman how deep you want to populate.

 ```javascript
 // Using on a document